JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

 Since we are implementing TBAC, we have to authenticate the user first to get the tokens.

 1. In Tarp, under `Authentication flow` tab, click the ⚡ icon to begin authentication
-2. Input:
+2. Use the following inputs to fill the form:
       - ACR: `basic`
       - Scopes: `openid`, `profile`, `role`
       - Check the `Display access and ID token after authentication` checkbox

-3. click the `Trigger auth flow` button
+3. Click the `Trigger auth flow` button
-3. Login using username and password of a user who has the `SupremeRuler` role assinged in the IDP
+3. Login using username and password of a user who has the `SupremeRuler` role assigned in the IDP
 4. Click `Allow` on the consent screen
 5. If the authentication is successful, Tarp will show you a page with token details
 6. Move to `Cedarling` tab and select `Cedarling Signed Authz Form` tab